 We need patients to specifically focus upon what they are being told, what is expected of them and what they can expect of us.

-However, we frequently fail to note that merely because a patent appears to be listening, the needed cognition may not be occurring, and we need to know what is impeding these cognitive skills so that we may adjust our explanations accordingly.
+However, we frequently fail to note that merely because a patent appears to be listening, s/he may be thoughtless regarding their future the needed cognition may not be occurring, and we need to know what is impeding these cognitive skills so that we may adjust our explanations accordingly.